The Visual Approach to Sight-Reading

 The new method we are introducing involves memorising the bottom and top line of each clef.
 The idea is that you should always know these four lines as four strongly established facts, and then you can easily work out everything else from these established notes.

 For children, it is easier to remember these four notes as four animals.
 The four animals are as follows:

 For young students, the tutor will go through the treble clef with them first.
 In most cases, the tutor should make them remember the two first animals for a couple of weeks first since four animals might be too much, but this is entirely up to each individual student and their age.
 A lot of children have no problem remembering all four animals in one go, especially since it is a very visual and fun way of learning the notes.

 We will now introduce two ways of explaining this to the students.
 One of them demands a strong ability for the student to visualise.
 This can be difficult for young children, but it would be the preferable method for the slightly older child as they would be encouraged to visualise and use their imagination.

 For younger children and older children who find visualising difficult, it is better to use a set of toy animal figures.

 Using Toy Animal Figures

 The tutor should be equipped with a toy elephant, frog, gorilla and alligator.
 The first time the tutor introduce the animals to the child, it’s advisable that they make it into a fun event for them.
 The tutor can say that they have brought some friends with them today and that they have come to tell the student something important.
 Then the tutor picks the animals up from their bag one by one as they explain what they mean.
-They will also colour in some blank sheet music with the animals’ respective colours as seen in the image below.
+They will also colour in some blank sheet music with the animals’ respective colours.

 The Visualisation Method